PeaceAntoHim/62teknologi-senior-backend-test-frans-sebastian/README.md

 ### Prerequisites

-- Have nodeJs and npm/yarn be installed (for running in local machine)
+- Have nodeJs and npm/yarn be installed (for running in local machine) this link https://nodejs.org/en will get into it
 - Have Mysql be installed (for running in local machine) this link https://dev.mysql.com/downloads/file/?id=518834 will get into it.
+- Have postman to test the api this link https://www.postman.com/downloads/postman-agent/ will get into it

 - Clone the repo